calakovicalen/worldwise/README.md

 # Worldwise

-Web application built using React and GeoLocation.
+Web application built using React(ContextAPI) and GeoLocation.

 To fully explore site please download the code run:\
 -> npm install\